labordynamicsinstitute/covid19-expectations-data/evaluation.md

 ## Results

 Based on the observed data from the test data collected  between 2020-04-12 and 2020-04-17 across Canada, we chose the two-question version.

+## License

+This text and the underlying data are licensed under a [Creative Commons Attribution-NonCommercial 4.0 International](https://creativecommons.org/licenses/by-nc/4.0/) license.

+html